 There are many reasons why your staff may need to be off work, from sickness and maternity to annual leave and emergency time off.
 Make sure you understand what they’re entitled to and stay within the law.

 - Sick leave

 - Emergency leave for dependants

 UK law says all employees are entitled to paid holiday.
 Employees are entitled to a minimum of 5.6 weeks’ paid annual leave.
 This means that a stylist or therapist who works five days a week should get at least 28 days’ paid annual leave.
 Part-time employees’ annual leave will be pro rata depending on how many hours/days they work each week.

 Unless otherwise stated in the contract or employee handbook, your employee should let you know in plenty of time if they want to take annual leave.
 For example, if they want one week’s holiday, they should give you at least two weeks’ notice.

 NHF/NBF Members can call our friendly membership team for free expert help with annual leave entitlement including working out how much paid holiday your full-time and part-time employees are entitled to.

 Find out how to attract, find and keep the right people for your salon or barbershop.
-Our Guide to Recruitment is available to NHF/NBF Members only.
+Our guide to recruiting and employing people is available to NHF/NBF Members only.

 Not yet a Member?
 Join for less than 75p a day.